 5.0 Conclusion and Recommendation

-Small and medium enterprises (SMEs) that maintain proper accounting records provide accurate, timely, and comprehensive financial information which includes systematic documentation of income, expenses, assets, liabilities, and other financial transactions.
+SMEs that maintain proper accounting records provide accurate, timely, and comprehensive financial information which includes systematic documentation of income, expenses, assets, liabilities, and other financial transactions.
 Effective record-keeping enables business owners to monitor performance, plan for growth, ensure tax compliance, access funding, and make sound managerial decisions.
 With the growing availability of affordable digital tools and accounting software, even small businesses can now implement efficient record-keeping systems to enhance their operational performance and competitiveness.
 The widespread adoption of accounting record-keeping practices among SMEs suggests a growing recognition of the importance of financial transparency and accountability, which are essential for the effective management of resources and long-term success.
 By linking accounting practices directly to improved business performance, the study highlights the crucial role that proper record-keeping plays in facilitating better decision-making, financial planning, and overall business sustainability.
 These results emphasize the value of maintaining accurate and systematic records in enhancing operational efficiency, enabling SMEs to track financial health, secure funding, and navigate the challenges of a competitive market.
 The implications of these findings suggest that businesses that prioritize proper accounting practices are more likely to achieve financial stability and growth.

 The study proffers the following recommendations: